-Transjugular Intrahepatic Portosystemic Shunt in Budd-Chiari Syndrome.
+Transjugular Intrahepatic Portosystemic Shunt in Budd–Chiari Syndrome

-A 29 year-old female, known case of primary Budd-Chiari Syndrome (BCS) reported with nonspecific abdominal discomfort.
-She had previous history of multiple variceal bleeds and had undergone placement of transjugular intrahepatic porto-systemic shunt (TIPS) three months before this episode.
-She was on a follow up of regional tertiary care center for hepatic disorders.
-The patient was managed conservatively as the hemodynamic and laboratory parameters were within acceptable limits.
-Imaging was done to study the status and patency of shunt .
-Multiaxial CT scan for abdomen and pelvis with oral and intravenous contrast (Figure 1: A- F) showed heterogeneous liver and patent TIPS stent communicating the porto-venous and systemic system.
+A 29-year-old female and known case of primary Budd–Chiari Syndrome (BCS) reported with nonspecific abdominal discomfort.
+She had a history of multiple variceal bleeds and had undergone placement of a transjugular intrahepatic porto-systemic shunt (TIPS) three months before this episode.
+She was on a follow-up regimen at a regional tertiary care center for hepatic disorders.
+The patient was managed conservatively because the hemodynamic and laboratory parameters were within acceptable limits.
+Imaging was conducted to study the status and patency of the shunt .
+A multiaxial CT scan of the abdomen and pelvis with oral and intravenous contrast (Figure 1: A–F) showed a heterogeneous liver and a patent TIPS stent communicating the porto-venous and systemic system.
 The portal vein was distended with multiple collaterals.
-There was no ascites and splenomegaly (dimension - 26 cm).
-Rest of the study was unremarkable.
+There were no ascites or splenomegaly (dimension: 26 cm).
+The rest of the study was unremarkable.

-Figure 1: CT Scan showing patent TIPS (red arrows ) and dilated collaterals (blue arrow) A- Scout Film , B-Coronal View , C-Saggital view , D- Transverse section (without contrast ) , E-F Transverse section (with contrast ).
+Figure 1: CT Scan showing patent TIPS (red arrows ) and dilated collaterals (blue arrow).
+A: Scout film, B: Coronal view, C: Sagittal view , D: Transverse section (without contrast ) , E–F: Transverse section (with contrast ).

-Budd–Chiari syndrome (BCS) is a very rare condition, affecting 1 in a million adults.
-BCS is named after George Budd, a British internist and Hans Chiari, an Austrian pathologist.
-BCS affects younger to middle-aged patients with the mean age of 40.
+Budd–Chiari syndrome (BCS) is a very rare condition, affecting one in one million adults.
+BCS is named after George Budd, a British internist, and Hans Chiari, an Austrian pathologist.
+BCS affects younger to middle-aged patients with a mean age of 40.
 The condition is caused by occlusion of the hepatic venous outflow at any level from the small hepatic veins to the atriocaval junction (1).
 The obstruction may be thrombotic or non-thrombotic.
 BCS is classified as primary (75%) or secondary (25%) depending on the origin of the obstructive lesion.
-If the obstruction results from endoluminal venous lesion-like thrombosis, it is termed as primary BCS.
-If however the cause originates from neighboring structures like extrinsic compression or tumor invasion, it is called as secondary BCS (2).
+If the obstruction results from endoluminal venous lesion-like thrombosis, it is termed primary BCS.
+However, if the cause originates from neighboring structures, such as extrinsic compression or tumor invasion, it is referred to as secondary BCS (2).

-Two of the hepatic veins must be blocked for clinically evident disease when it presents with the classical triad of abdominal pain, ascites, and liver enlargement.
+Two of the hepatic veins must be blocked to cause clinically evident disease presenting with the classical triad of abdominal pain, ascites, and liver enlargement.
 The syndrome can be fulminant, acute, subacute, chronic, or asymptomatic.
-Acute or sub-acute variants with diffuse occlusion of hepatic veins still have a high mortality rate and remains challenging for clinical treatment.
-Transjugular intrahepatic porto-systemic shunt (TIPS) has been used in recent times successfully and safely in selected patients of BCS as a definitive treatment or as successful bridge to liver transplant (3, 4).
-The most common indications for TIPS in BCS patients include progressive liver failure, refractory ascites, recurrent variceal bleeding and diffuse hepatic vein thrombosis and successful TIPS insertion have been found to improve the hemodynamic and clinical parameters (5).
+Acute or sub-acute variants with diffuse occlusion of the hepatic veins still have a high mortality rate and remain challenging to treat clinically.
+The transjugular intrahepatic porto-systemic shunt (TIPS) has been used in recent times successfully and safely in selected patients of BCS as a definitive treatment or as successful bridge to liver transplant (3, 4).
+The most common indications for TIPS in BCS patients include progressive liver failure, refractory ascites, recurrent variceal bleeding, and diffuse hepatic vein thrombosis, and successful TIPS insertion has been found to improve hemodynamic and clinical parameters (5).